-I'm a Canberra mum of three who is the former Chief Minister of the ACT and a candidate for the upcoming Senate vacancy created by Senator Kate Lundy.
+I'm a Canberra mum of three who is the former Chief Minister of the ACT and as of March 26 2015 Senator for the Australian Capital Territory.

 The Senate Finance and Public Administration References Committee has today tabled its report into domestic violence in Australia following a year-long inquiry containing 25 recommendations for ways to address the national emergency of domestic violence in this country.

 Chair of the Committee Senator Katy Gallagher acknowledged there have been efforts made to address the prevalence and effect of domestic violence from successive governments but further efforts, resources and leadership from the Commonwealth Government are required over the long term if we are to see any lasting change in this area.

 If you had asked the founders of the Canberra-based National Health Coop if they would have grown from a single clinic with one GP to a network of clinics that sees 100,000 patients a year in just five years, they would have agreed it sounded overly ambitious.
 But reality paints a different picture.
 The organisation provides affordable GP services to the community.
 It started with one clinic and one GP in 2010 and today runs five clinics and three nursing homes and its GP list has swelled to 20.

 I would like to acknowledge and pay my respect to the traditional owners, the Ngunnawal people, upon whose ancestral lands this chamber is built.
 I pay my respect to elders both past and present and acknowledge their enduring connection to these ancient lands.